 To specify an alternative top-level lib directory, set either one of the environment variables ARMCOMPILER6LIB or ARMLIB, to point to the new directory, or use the --libpath option.
-To select between the C++ libraries, libcxx or cpplib, use the --stdlib option.

-You must not identify the armlib, cpplib and libcxx directories separately because this directory structure might change in future releases.
+You must not identify the armlib and libcxx directories separately because the directory structure might change in future releases.
 The linker finds them from the location of lib.

 - The ARM C libraries are supplied in binary form only. - The ARM libraries must not be modified.
 If you want to create a new implementation of a library function, place the new function in an object file, or your own library, and include it when you link the application.
-Your version of the function is used instead of the standard library version. - Normally, only a few functions in the ISO C library require re-implementation to create a target-dependent application. - The Libc++ and Libc++abi libraries provided with ARM Compiler 6 are based on the open source libc++ and libc++abii libraries.
+Your version of the function is used instead of the standard library version. - Normally, only a few functions in the ISO C library require re-implementation to create a target-dependent application. - The libc++ and libc++abi libraries provided with ARM Compiler 6 are based on the open source libc ++ and libc++abi libraries.
 The modifications made by ARM are covered by restrictions described in the end user license agreement.

-1.2.5 Selection of ARM C and C++ library variants based on build options
+1.3.5 Selection of ARM® C and C++ library variants based on build options